min2ha/ukwa-site/content/target/55832/index.en.md

   "subject": "Brexit"
 }

-# Molly Scott Cato (Green Party MEP for the South West and Gibraltar)

 Molly Scott Cato stood as Green Party candidate for the South West and Gibraltar at the 2014 European Parliament election and was elected to serve as MEP.